-- 1) Absences Counted as Present - a) Serving as a page in the Indiana General Assembly\ - b) Students grades 7-12 serving at polls on Election Day with prior approval of principal \ - c) Court appearances requested by subpoena, probation officer or court officer \ - d) National Guard Duty for not more than ten (10) days per school year \ - e) Post-secondary visits when pre-arranged through administration (per policy below) - f) Per Indiana School Code
+- 1) Absences Counted as Present - a) Serving as a page in the Indiana General Assembly - b) Students grades 7-12 serving at polls on Election Day with prior approval of principal - c) Court appearances requested by subpoena, probation officer or court officer - d) National Guard Duty for not more than ten (10) days per school year - e) Post-secondary visits when pre-arranged through administration (per policy below) - f) Per Indiana School Code - 2) Excused Absences (Principal may request verification) - a) Personal illness - b) Medical appointments - c) Death or serious illness in the immediate family - d) Family vacation / parental need with prior approval of principal (see pre-arranged absences) - e) Hazardous road conditions per parental judgment and / or per principal - f) Other absences as approved by the principal - 3) Unexcused Absences - a) Absence due to truancy. - b) Other reasons not defined as excused in BCS attendance policy. - c) Unexcused absences result in a 2% per day grade reduction of current 9-week grading period. - 4) Truancy

+Truancy is defined as an absence from school without school authorization or parental consent and will be addressed as follows:

+1st Truancy: parent conference and 2% grade reduction of current 9-wk grading period per class missed.

+2nd Truancy: parent conference to determine solution and 2% grade reduction of current 9-wk grading period per class missed.
+Student may be referred to Head of Schools for request for expulsion.

-- 2) Excused Absences (Principal may request verification) - a) Personal illness - b) Medical appointments - c) Death or serious illness in the immediate family - d) Family vacation / parental need with prior approval of principal (see pre-arranged absences) - e) Hazardous road conditions per parental judgment and / or per principal - f) Other absences as approved by the principal - 3) Unexcused Absences - a) Absence due to truancy. - b) Other reasons not defined as excused in BCS attendance policy. - 4) Pre-arranged Absences - a) Post-Secondary Visitation Students are allowed two (2) school days each of their junior and senior years for the purpose of visiting post-secondary campuses or career interests.
+- 5) Pre-arranged Absences

+- a) Post-Secondary Visitation

+Students are allowed two (2) school days each of their junior and senior years for the purpose of visiting post-secondary campuses or career interests.
 Students must notify the school office and arrange their visitation at least one week prior to the visit.
 Students will be "counted as present" at BCS if they have an appointment with a school official and have a parent or parent-approved adult with them.
 Visitations after May 1st will be allowed only at the principal's discretion.
-Exceptions to this policy may be approved upon parental request. - b) Pre-Arranged Absence Requests BCS recognizes that there are circumstances whereby a student is needed at home or a family vacation can only be scheduled during the school year.
-The principal will review all requests and make an excused / unexcused determination based upon the following: - a) request is made at least five (5) days prior to the requested days - b) student's attendance falls within the 10-day per semester absence expectation - c) dates do not conflict with BCS and state achievement testing dates - other factors at principal's discretion - 5) Excessive Absences If a child is absent more than 10 days in a semester or is tardy excessively, a conference will be held to determine the cause and to develop a plan to address the issue.
+Exceptions to this policy may be approved upon parental request.

+b) Pre-Arranged Absence Requests

+BCS recognizes that there are circumstances whereby a student is needed at home or a family vacation can only be scheduled during the school year.
+The principal will review all requests and make an excused / unexcused determination based upon the following:

+- a) request is made at least five (5) days prior to the requested days - b) student's attendance falls within the 10-day per semester absence expectation - c) dates do not conflict with BCS and state achievement testing dates other factors at principal's discretion

+6) Excessive Absences

+If a child is absent more than 10 days in a semester or is tardy excessively, a conference will be held to determine the cause and to develop a plan to address the issue.
 Absences after ten (10) without a doctor's note or pre approval from school administration will be considered unexcused.

+2. Attendance Awards: Outstanding Attendance / Perfect Attendance

+Students with no more than a combined total of 3 tardies, dismissals, or absences will be recognized as having achieved Outstanding Attendance.
+An award certificate shall be presented to those students at the end of the year.
+Perfect Attendance will be awarded for those students with no tardies, dismissals, or absences.

-2. Attendance Codes
+3. Attendance Codes